josantonius/php-algorithm/README.md

     $ composer require Josantonius/Algorithm

-The previous command will only install the necessary files, if you prefer to download the entire source code you can use:
+The previous command will only install the necessary files, if you prefer to **download the entire source code** you can use:

     $ composer require Josantonius/Algorithm --prefer-source

-You can also clone the complete repository with Git:
+You can also **clone the complete repository** with Git:

 	$ git clone https://github.com/Josantonius/PHP-Algorithm.git

-Or install it manually:
+Or **install it manually**:

 [Download Algorithm.php](https://raw.githubusercontent.com/Josantonius/PHP-Algorithm/master/src/Algorithm.php):